Suits against Ohio State over sex abuse by doc are dismissed - WHIZ News

 “The students were betrayed on the campus, and they’re betrayed again by the university in the legal proceedings” through the settlement amounts it offered and its argument for dismissing the cases, Estey said.
 “I mean, it’s betrayal across the board.”

-Watson said the court wasn’t questioning their suffering and acknowledged “their claims cry out for a remedy,” but he concluded the two-year legal window in Ohio for bringing claims under the federal Title IX law had passed.
+Watson said the court wasn’t questioning their suffering and acknowledged “their claims cry out for a remedy,” but he concluded the two-year legal window in Ohio for bringing the claims related to the federal Title IX law had passed long before the cases were first filed in 2018 and 2019.
 If the men have a legal path forward, it starts at the Statehouse, not courts, he said.

 “At all times since the filing of these cases, the Ohio legislature had the power, but not the will, to change the statute of limitations for these Plaintiffs,” Watson wrote.